josejhkim/tp/docs/UserGuide.md

 # Wedding Hero User Guide

+As a wedding planner, you need a tool that keeps pace with your fast-moving schedule.
-Wedding Hero is a **desktop application** tailored specifically for wedding planners, optimised for fast interactions via a **Command Line Interface** (CLI) while still providing the benefits of a clear and intuitive **Graphical User Interface** (GUI).
-Designed to help **professional wedding planners** manage complex wedding details efficiently,
+**Wedding Hero** is a desktop application tailored specifically for you.
+Optimised for rapid interactions through a **Command Line Interface (CLI)**—while still offering the clarity and ease of a **Graphical User Interface (GUI)** —this application is built to help you manage complex wedding details with precision.

+## Key Features

+- **Guest Lists & Seating Arrangements:** Organise and modify with speed.
+- **Crucial Guest Details:** Manage contact information, dietary requirements and RSVP statuses seamlessly.
+- **Multiple Weddings Management:** Keep track of several weddings effortlessly, consolidating details for each event in one centralised dashboard.

-Wedding Hero consolidates **guest lists, seating arrangements, and crucial guest details like dietary information and RSVP status** into one centralised dashboard.
-If you’re comfortable typing quickly, Wedding Hero empowers you to manage your wedding planning tasks more efficiently and precisely than traditional mouse-based applications.
+If you're comfortable typing quickly, Wedding Hero empowers you to execute your planning tasks more efficiently than traditional mouse-based applications.

 <!-- * Table of Contents -->
 <page-nav-print />